Healthy Pancakes With Oats and Sprouted Wheat

 Why?

-Because traditionally made pancakes are usually packed with refined carbs, sugar, and aren’t really a healthy option for breakfast.
-Usually if I’m at a restaurant and I order pancakes for breakfast, I’m hungry just a couple hours after I’ve eaten thanks to that carb high and crash (which happens after you’ve eaten refined/white flour carbs or sugar).
+Because traditional pancakes are usually packed with refined carbs, sugar, and aren’t really a healthy option for breakfast.
+Usually, if I’m at a restaurant and I order pancakes for breakfast, I’m hungry just a couple of hours after I’ve eaten thanks to that carb high and crash.

-Which is why, I decided to create this healthy pancake recipe that tastes so similar to traditional pancakes you won’t even notice how good it is for you!
+That is why I decided to create this healthy pancake recipe that tastes just like traditional pancakes, so you won’t even notice how good it is for you!

 - An electric griddle – I love this one from Presto, or a great pancake skillet like this one from Calphalon.